sshillyer/chatty/README.md

-# Chat server + React APP client
+# About Chatty
-Chat server developed using Typescript, Express, and Socket IO.
+Chat server developed using Node.js TypeScript, Express, React, and Socket IO.
 It serves the app contained in /chat2 and handles the socket io requests as well.
-This app has been dockerized to deploy as a separate server and client (in one Docker container) that works with a linked Redis docker container.
+This app has been dockerized to deploy as a separate server and client (each in their own Docker container but deployed on a docker network).

+* Runtime environment and platform
+* Typescript: enforces typing; layer on top of Node.js
+* Express: Simple routing module for Node
+* React: Web-app framework developed by Facebook.
+Presents user interface and maintains state during execution.
+Allows development of small components and composition of these components into an interface.
+* Socket.io: Networking between client and server is established using sockets.
+Signals are sent back and forth to signal events.
+* Socket.io-redis: Creates a bridge between all connected clients, rebroadcasting messages from isolated clients to any other connected clients.
+* Redis: In addition to being used by Socket.io to handle distribution of messages to connected clients (see above), all message history and connection events are logged to the Redis database.
+* Testing Framework: Mocha, Chai, Sinon and Istanbul were used to partially test the code.
+Project was not written in a TDD style so testing is partial and far from complete, but could be expanded on later.

-## Deploy using Docker
+## Usage
-* This requires a machine with Docker installed and has no other dependencies.
+This application can most easily be deployed using Docker in a development environment.

+* Requirements: Device with Docker installed.
+This was built using Docker version 17.03.1-ce
-* All commands are from root of the project.
+* All commands are from project root unless prefaced by a cd command
-* This is the preferred error-proof method of setting up the project.

-1. Build Docker images
+1. Build Docker images for chat server and Redis.
+From project root:
 ```
 $ docker build -t sshillyer/chatty .
 $ cd chatty-db
 $ docker build -t sshillyer/redis .
 ```

-2. Set up a docker network
+2. Set up a docker network for the app to enable hostname lookups and open ports
 ```
 docker network create chattynet
 ```

-3. Run the images on that network
+3. Run the images on that network (Redis must launch first)
-### Setting up on a custom network
 ```
-docker network create chattynet
 docker run --name redis -d -p 6379:6379 --network=chattynet sshillyer/redis
+docker run -itd --name chatty1 -p 3001:3001 -e PORT="3001" --network=chattynet sshillyer/chatty
+docker run -itd --name chatty2 -p 3002:3002 -e PORT="3002" --network=chattynet sshillyer/chatty
+docker run -itd --name chatty3 -p 3003:3003 -e PORT="3003" --network=chattynet sshillyer/chatty
-docker run -itd --name chatty -p 3000:3000 --network=chattynet sshillyer/chatty
+docker run -itd --name chatty4 -p 3004:3004 -e PORT="3004" --network=chattynet sshillyer/chatty

 ```

-### Making a swarm
-$ docker swarm init
-$ docker stack deploy -c docker-compose.yml chatty

 ### Teardown
 ```